 REGULATION OF ADIPOGENESIS AND KEY ADIPOGENIC GENE EXPRESSION BY MANGOSTEEN PERICARP EXTRACT AND XANTHONES IN 3T3-L1 CELLS

-Obesity is one of the risk factors for atherosclerosis.
-Fat accumulation and adipocyte differentiation are associated with the occurrence and development of obesity.
-Thus, suppression of adipocyte differentiation provides a potential anti-obesity approach.
+Obesity is one of the risk factors for atherosclerosis and its fat occurrence and development are associated with fat accumulation and adipocyte differentiation.
+Thus, the suppression of adipocyte differentiation can be a potential anti-obesity approach to this health concern.
 This study examined the effect of mangosteen pericarp extract (MPE) and xanthone (α-Mangostin (AM) and γ-Mangostin (GM)) on the expression of PPARγ, C/EBPα, SCD1, LPL, aP2, adipoQ, and FAS in 3T3-L1 cells.
-Concentrations of MPE and xanthones used were based on cytotoxic assay on 3T3-L1 cells.
-Three different MPE concentrations (0, 25, and 50 µg/ml) were used in this study.
-Likewise, three different concentrations of AM (0, 25, and 50 µM) and GM (0, 50, and 75 µM) were also used in the experiment.
+Concentrations of MPE and xanthones used were based on the cytotoxic assay on 3T3-L1 cells.
+Three different MPE concentrations (0, 25, and 50 µg/ml) and three different AM concentrations (0, 25 and 50 µM) and GM (0, 50, and 75 µM) were used in the experiment.
 The expressions of PPARγ, C/EBPα, SCD1, LPL, aP2, adipoQ, and FAS genes were measured using real-time quantitative PCR.
 The expression of the genes was down-regulated in the group of cells treated with 50 µg/ml of MPE and 50 µM of GM.
-However, 25 µM and 50 µM of AM did not suppress PPARγ and SCD-1 expression.
-50 µM of AM also failed to reduce aP2 gene expression.
-In conclusion, MPE and GM showed potential anti-adipogenesis and anti-obesity effects by suppressing the expression of PPARγ, C/EBPα, SCD1, LPL, aP2, adipoQ, and FAS genes in 3T3-L1 cells.
+However, the 25 µM and 50 µM of AM did not suppress PPARγ and SCD-1 expression.
+The 50 µM of AM also failed to reduce aP2 gene expression.
+Finally, MPE and GM showed potential anti-adipogenesis and anti-obesity effects by suppressing the expression of PPARγ, C/EBPα, SCD1, LPL, aP2, adipoQ and FAS genes in 3T3-L1 cells.

 Copyright (c) 2019 BIOTROPIA - The Southeast Asian Journal of Tropical Biology